 News Selection – Food Security

-Recent international news and analysis chosen to illustrate and update Tread Softly briefings on Food Security.
+Recent news chosen to illustrate and update Tread Softly briefings on Food Security.

 New EU biofuel rules not enough to help people or the planet

 14/6/2018: The EU's Renewable Energy Directive for the period 2021-2030 envisages that 7% of transport fuel will be sourced by biofuels made from food crops.
 This could fuel climate change, food price spikes and land grabs, warns Oxfam.

 8/6/2018: More than half of fisheries on the world’s high seas would be running a loss without the billions of dollars in government subsidies that keep the ecologically destructive industry afloat, a recent study suggests.

 Failed farmland deals: a growing legacy of disaster

 6/6/2018: Remember the landgrabbing scandals that emerged in the aftermath of the food price crisis a decade ago?
 A significant number of the acquisitions have collapsed.
 Now the challenge is to return land to its original community owners.

 Monsanto to ditch its infamous name